A History of The Musical

 By the 1700s, two forms of comic opera thrived in Britain, France and Germany

-- Low comedies borrowed popular songs of the day and rewrote the lyrics to suit a particular plot -- these works are also known as ballad operas even though they are not "operas" at all.
+- Low comedies borrowed popular songs of the day and rewrote the lyrics to suit a particular plot -- these works are also known as ballad operas, even though they are not "operas" at all.
 The best known example would be John Gay's The Beggar's Opera (1728), a scandalous tale of thieves and street whores that mixed barroom ballads with tunes by such composers as Handel and Purcell.
 (To read a sample scene from the libretto, click here.)
-Combining political and social satire, Gay's script suggested that thieves and politicians hid their sins behind similar social pretensions.
+Combining political and social satire, Gay's script depicted thieves, businessmen and officers of the law committing comparable crimes while hiding behind social pretensions.
 At a time when successful shows ran less than a week, The Beggars Opera racked up 62 performances -- a long-run record that would stand unchallenged for almost a century.
-The government was so worried about the effect of Gay's comic barbs that they suppressed his next show, stifling what might have been the beginning of a new musical theatre trend.
+The British government was so worried about the effect of Gay's comic barbs that they suppressed his next show, stifling what might have been the beginning of a new musical theatre trend.

 - High comedies featured new scores, convoluted romantic plot lines and (usually) upper class characters.
 Although the music was almost grand-opera in tone, the stories were essentially light-hearted and the melodies appealed to the popular taste of the time.
 Michael Balfe's The Bohemian Girl (1845) told of a nobleman's daughter raised by gypsies, and included the enchanting aria "I Dreamt That I Dwelt in Marble Halls."
 It remained a favorite through the late 1800s, and its music is still heard in classical recitals and concerts.

 In the mid-nineteenth century, anyone producing stage shows in Paris was up against one hell of a competitor -- the French government.
 To make sure that nothing would outshine government sponsored grand opera productions, a law limited independent musical productions to one act works, with no more than two speaking or singing characters -- after much protest, that limit was grudgingly raised to three.
 One theatrical composer who managed to thrive in the face of these bizarre limitations was Jacques Offenbach.
-An acclaimed cellist, Offenbach had emigrated from Germany to Paris as a teenager.
-In time, he decided to compose for the stage, but wanted to create something lighter than the increasingly serious works of grand opera.
-He envisioned something along the lines that Adolphe Adam and Herve had set, blending operatic vocals, catchy melodies and comic plots.
+A Jew born in Germany, Offenbach emigrated to Paris as a teenager, where he became a celebrated cellist.
+In time, he began to compose for the stage, but wanted to create something lighter than the increasingly serious works of grand opera.
+He envisioned works along the lines that Adolphe Adam and Herve had followed, blending operatic vocals, catchy melodies and comic plots.

 When some of Offenbach's early scores were rejected by the well-financed Opera Comique de Paris, he decided to serve as his own producer.
 Realizing that Napoleon III's Exposition Universalle would bring massive crowds to Paris, Offenbach raised the necessary funds, leased the shabby, fifty seat Theatres des Bouffes-Parisiens and presented a series of one-act comic musicals that he called operettes, a title that suggested a form lighter than opera but with some serious musical intentions.
+To limit competition with state funded productions, an Imperial edict limited Offenbach to no more than three singers -- and perhaps one or more mute characters to flesh-out the cast, an expansion that required a special government permit.
 As was the custom of the day, a bill at the Bouffes-Parisiens consisted of several pieces, including two or more one act operettas.
-The premier bill in July 1855 included a curtain raiser, a pantomime, and two one act operettes, the most memorable of which was Les Deux Aveugeles (The Two Blind Men) -- involving two unscrupulous Parisian beggars who pretend blindness.
-These mini-musicals almost always had three singers and perhaps one or more mute characters to flesh-out the cast, an expansion that required a special government permit.
+The premier bill on July 5, 1855 included a curtain raiser, a pantomime, and two one act operettes, the most memorable of which was Les Deux Aveugeles (The Two Blind Men) -- involving two unscrupulous Parisian beggars who pretend blindness.

-These works proved so popular that Offenbach leased a larger, more substantial theatre, re-christened it the Bouffes-Parisiens (to prevent confusion), and continued producing into the winter.
-His breakout hit was Ba-ta-clan (1855), a one act operette which told of "Che-i-noor," a distant kingdom ruled by a trio of Chinese who turn out to be hapless Parisians.
-This witty satire spoofed everything from contemporary politics to grand opera conventions, and soon attracted some of the most influential people in France.
-In a matter of weeks, Ba-ta-clan's sparkling tunes were heard in every Paris dance hall and ballroom, where they were embraced by all levels of French society.
+Offenbach's operettes proved so popular that he soon leased a 400 seat theatre, re-christened it the Bouffes-Parisiens (to prevent confusion), and continued producing into the winter.
+His breakout hit was Ba-ta-clan (1855), a one act operette which told of "Che-i-noor" (China) being ruled by a trio of Chinese who turn out to be hapless Parisians in disguise.
+This spoofed everything from contemporary politics to grand opera conventions, and soon attracted some of the most influential people in France.
+In a matter of weeks, Ba-ta-clan's sparkling tunes were heard in almost every Paris dance hall and ballroom, where they were embraced by all levels of French society.
 The piece was frequently revived in Paris, London and New York for decades to come, and Offenbach eventually rewrote it as a full-length musical with a cast of eleven.

 Offenbach gathered a solid company of singing actors, most notably Hortense Schneider, a volatile young soprano who would star in many of his finest works.
 After her debut in Le Violoneux (1856), she became a full blown star in Madame Papillon (1856).
 Schneider was not a classic beauty, but her powerful singing voice and knack for delivering comic dialogue laced with sexual innuendo made her the toast of Paris for the next quarter century.
-Every inch the diva, her behavior offstage was often tempestuous.
-She must have been sensational on stage, or the equally temperamental Offenbach would not have tolerated her attitude.
+Every inch the diva, her behavior offstage was often scandalous -- she had so many royal lovers that she was openly referred to as "the passageway of princes."
+Schneider must have been impressive on stage, or the equally temperamental Offenbach would not have tolerated her frequent tantrums.

 Offenbach's melodies became popular all over Europe.
 In 1858, the three singer limit was finally lifted.
 The Opera Comique now clamored for Offenbach's services.
 He collaborated with librettists Henri Meilhac and Ludovic Halevy on Orfee aux Enfers (Orpheus in Hell - 1858).
 It was the first full-scale operetta, combining grand operatic singing with popular-style melodies and a lighthearted plot in a two act format.
 Spoofing the Greek legend of Orpheus descending into hell to save his beloved Eurydice (poking fun at Glucks grand opera about the same characters), Orfee and its catchy "Can-Can" became an international sensation.